Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Character limit for each value: 1
 			// --
 			// Minimum value for each: 0 (OFF)
-			// Maximum value for each: 1 (ON)
+			// Maximum value for each: 999999 (Highest)
 			// --
-			// 1st number = Give lady killer to killers.
+			// 1st number = Number of lady killer bullets to give to killers.
-			// 2nd number = Give lady killer to assistants.
+			// 2nd number = Number of lady killer bullets to give to assistants.
-			// 3rd number = Give lady killer to teammates.
+			// 3rd number = Number of lady killer bullets to give to teammates.
-			"Lady Killer Reward"			"1,1,1"
+			"Lady Killer Reward"			"0,0,0"

 			// The melee range to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.